tobyhodges/fair-research-software/episodes/03-tools.md

 Documentation comes in many forms - from the names of variables and functions in your code, additional comments that explain some lines, up to a whole website full of documentation with function definitions, usage examples, tutorials and guides.
-You many not need as much documentation as a large commercial software product, but making your code Reusable relies on other people being able to understand what your code does and how to use it.
+You many not need as much documentation as a large commercial software product, but making your code reusable relies on other people being able to understand what your code does and how to use it.

 ## Licences and citation